ssadler/hoek/specs/bet.md

 dataFee = 4
 evalFee = 10
 delayBlocks = "some number of blocks"

--- lock time a certain number of blocks so players can post evidence, -- and require a sig from any participant to initiate Exec evalClaimCond = Threshold 3 [ Eval "LockTime" delayBlocks
+-- lock time a certain number of blocks so players can post evidence, -- and require a sig from any participant to initiate VerifyPoker evalClaimCond = Threshold 3 [ Eval "LockTime" delayBlocks
                             , Eval "VerifyPoker" ""
                             , Threshold 1 [ ecCond dealer